thejoehill/Chariot-Application-Guide/Manual.md

 **Problems?**

 Please contact [smart.support@fsgi.com](mailto:smart.support@fsgi.com) for assistance with login issues.

-##
+<div style="page-break-after: always"></div>

 ## IT Network Information

- \
 FSG has a very simple requirement for connectivity.
 Open outbound internet access is all that is required.
-This access can be provided in a variety of ways.  \
+This access can be provided in a variety of ways.

-Method 1
+<span style="text-decoration: underline">Method 1</span><br>
 The preferred method is to utilize your existing network by provisioning a secure VLAN.
 This allows only outbound traffic from our equipment that securely connects to our Google Cloud environment where the Chariot© platform lives.

-Method 2
+<span style="text-decoration: underline">Method 2</span><br>
 Alternatively, open outbound internet access can be established from bringing in a separate ISP altogether.
 By establishing an additional DSL line from your current provider, or a cellular modem from a wireless carrier, we can connect your facility’s equipment to our cloud network.